shigedangao/lymui/PULL_REQUEST_TEMPLATE.md

 ### What does this PR accomplish

 - [ ] Add a new feature supporting a new color type
+- [ ] Add a new binding supporting for a type color
 - [ ] Provide a fix to the current project
 - [ ] Add new test